StonedEdge/Retro-Lite-CM4/README.md

 Source code available here:
 https://github.com/StonedEdge/Retro-Lite-CM4-Dock

-I am currently working on a small docking station for this project that uses an OLED display to display various cool things, as well as charge the console + passthrough HDMI video.
+The docking station is now completed!
 It's designed to work with RetroPie and use a RP2040 microcontroller, written in C (Pico) and Python (CM4).
-I will upload the code and further instructions on how to get it working over USB with the CM4 at a later date.
-The aim is to keep this cross compatible with several different projects however the dock integrates the OLED screen into the custom dock PCB.
+Feel free to build one if you'd like!

 -------------------------------------------------------------------------------------------------------
 ### Contributors